AEON MALL Hiroshima-Gion

 This 580-meter-long street dominates the retail life of the Chugoku and Shikoku region.
 With over 200 stores, it is popular with all types of shoppers.
 The variety of goods on offer is unparalleled, and it is only 10 minutes from Hiroshima station by tram: most convenient for after-school shoppers.

 Miyajima of Aki

-Miyajima in Aki, one of Japan’s Three Great Scenic Spots.
+Miyajima in Aki, one of Japan’s Three Beautiful Scenic Spots.
 Instantly identifiable by its red large torii shrine gate, Itsukushima shrine is designated as both a nationally important cultural property and a World Heritage site.
-The 16 meter high torii standing in the shallows makes for an unforgettable sight.
+The 16 meter high torii gate makes for an unforgettable sight.
 Mt.
 Misen, 530 meters above sea level, is also worth visiting for the spectacular view from the summit.

-The Yamato Museum is situated in the city of Kure, where the famous battleship, “Yamato” was constructed.
+The Yamato Museum is situated in the city of Kure, where the famous battleship, "Yamato" was constructed.
 Taking pride of place here is a 26.3 meter miniature of the Yamato.
-Also included are realia such as a Zero fighter and the manned torpedoes “Kaiten”, or special purpose submarine "Kairyu".
+Also the museum displays an authentic Zero fighter as well as the manned torpedoes "Kaiten", or special purpose submarine "Kairyu".
 They are poignant reminders of the importance of peace and the misery of war.

 Hiroshima City Museum of Contemporary Art

 The Hiroshima City Museum of Contemporary Art is located in a park, a well-known cherry blossom viewing beauty spot, on the hills of Hijiyama overlooking the city.
 Designed by the architect, Kisho Kurokawa, it was Japan’s very first public contemporary art museum.
 The Museum is focused on the post-war art, and houses, amongst others, works by Andy Warhol and Taro Okamoto.
 Hosting numerous exhibitions, the museum actively works to promote appreciation of contemporary art.